mjoblin/vibinui/README.md

 #### Playlist management

-Playlists names can be changed, and playlists can be removed.
+Playlist names can be changed, and playlists can be removed.

 ![Playlist manager]